MindNode Triad

 Import

 Maybe you’ve started your project in another app or received a file from someone in your team.
-You can easily open and continue working on these files by importing them into MindNode.
+You can easily open and continue working on these files by importing them into MindNode Next.
 Here's how:

-• On Mac, there are multiple ways you can open a file that has a compatible format in MindNode.
-One is to import it from the Open dialog via the File menu on top of the screen.
-Then, go to the File menu and choose Open, or press Command ⌘ + O. Another is right-clicking the file and then selecting Open With > MindNode from the context menu.
-Or, drag the file onto the MindNode icon in the Dock.
+• On Mac, there are multiple ways you can open a document that has a compatible format in MindNode.
+One is right-clicking the file and then selecting Open With > MindNode Next from the context menu.
+Another, drag the file onto the MindNode icon in the Dock.

 Different formats